-SHRA coordinates with Sacramento Steps Forward (lead agency for the Continuum of Care in the Sacramento Region and referred to as SSF and efforts to address the needs of homeless persons and persons at risk of homelessness in various ways, including participating in the CoC Advisory Board which advises on funding and strategy decisions around homelessness, collaborating and having a close relationship with the City and County (the entities responsible for administering funds), and aligning priorities and goals with the County's Homeless Plan.
+SHRA coordinates with Sacramento Steps Forward (lead agency for the Continuum of Care in the Sacramento Region and referred to as SSF) and efforts to address the needs of homeless persons and persons at risk of homelessness in various ways, including participating in the CoC Advisory Board which advises on funding and strategy decisions around homelessness, collaborating and having a close relationship with the City and County (the entities responsible for administering funds), and aligning priorities and goals with the County's Homeless Plan.

-Component of the 202

-Action Plan development process also included meetings with SSF, City and County staff, as well as agencies and organizations that serve Sacramento's residents.
-These meetings helped identify projects and programs for to address the needs of the unhoused.
-The development of the 2023 Action Plan later in the Citizen Participation section.
+Component of the 2023 Action Plan development process also included meetings with SSF, City and County staff, as well as agencies and organizations that serve Sacramento's residents.
+These meetings helped identify projects and programs to address the needs of the unhoused.
+The development of the 2023 Action Plan also included active citizen and agency participation, as described later in the Citizen Participation section.